A Newtown Family's Campaign To Change How We Think About Violence

 "But after the tragedy," she says, "I just hugged him so hard and said 'Thank God!
 Because we have so many pictures now that we never would have had.
 That history would be gone.'"

-"We're just getting farther out from Avielle, and it's heart wrenching when you can't remember something," Richman says.
+"We're just getting farther out from Avielle, and it's heart-wrenching when you can't remember something," Richman says.
 "Jen and I have both expressed this panic [that] I can't hear her voice in my head, and it hurts.
 And you know that's just going to get more and more profound with time."

 "In my mind always"